LordDashMe/php-mailchimp/README.md

 ### Lists Module
 ---
 - First initialize the Lists Module Primary Class and provide the API Key.
-	- API Key can get in the Mailchimp Account Settings > Extras.
+	- API Key can get in the Mailchimp Account > Extras > API Keys.
 ```php
 <?php